the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 ## Community documentation

-While open hardware communities are sometimes different than open oftware communities, the documentation useful to grow hardware communities are similar as the one for other open source project, see the  {ref}`pd-overview-repro` chapter.
-You may want to refer to the {ref}`collaboration<cl>`  and {ref}`cl-new-community`  guide of the turing way book for a more detailed description of certain aspects such as practices, metrics, behaviors and observables that can be related to thriving communities.
+While open hardware communities are sometimes different than open software communities, the documentation useful to grow hardware communities are similar to those for a open source project, see the  {ref}`pd-overview-repro` chapter.
+You may want to refer to the {ref}`collaboration<cl>`  and {ref}`cl-new-community`  guide of The Turing Way book for a more detailed description of certain aspects such as practices, metrics, behaviors and observables that can be related to thriving communities.

-OSH communities comes in all sizes and forms.
+OSH communities come in all sizes and forms.
 They often develop around people facing similar needs, who realise they will get "something that none of [them] could have developed alone."
 (Interview: White rabbit, by the Open make team, Javier Serrano and Amanda Diez Frenandez.)
 We should therefore consider that developing good quality hardware and making it open source already entails an important aspect of community building.

-In the following section, we share some consideration about community building for OSH project.
+In the following section, we share some considerations about community building for OSH project.

 ### Considerations for OSH community building

-While scoping your project, it is well advised to think about the different people who may engage with your OSH (see {ref}`cl-stakeholder-mapping`)
+While scoping your project, it is well advised to think about the different people who may engage with your OSH (see {ref}`cl-stakeholder-mapping`).
 Different OSH projects have included different partners at varying stages of their developement.
 On top of user and contributor roles that OSH have in common with open source software, local or global hardware manufacturers may become important partners of your project.
 You may also think early about the people who will eventually have to maintain and repair the hardware.
 To make it easier for them, it also helps to make your hardware designs modular (splitting your hardware in modules which may have alternative designs).
-Anoter specificity of hardware may be the importance of the creation of replication tutorials, workshops, seminars, or training material, which can impact the adoption of hardware designs.
+Another specificity of hardware may be the importance of the creation of replication tutorials, workshops, seminars, or training materials, which can impact the adoption of hardware designs.
 This is particularly relevant if the OSH is meant to be produced in Do-It-Yourself environments or as a teaching opportunity.

 ```{note}